Density estimation using the perceptron: Density Estimation

-The proofs of \Cref{thm:intro,prop:intro} are completely analogous to the proof of \Cref{cor:d_a density est}, with the only difference being that we can no longer rely on \Cref{lem:d_a concentration} to show that the distance between empirical and population measures decays at the parametric rate.
-However, this fact is well known for the case of $\overline{d_H}$ which provides the missing ingredient for our proof. \begin{lemma} Let $\nu$ be a probability distribution on $\R^d$ and $\nu_n = \frac1n\sum_{i=1}^n\delta_{X_i}$ for i.i.d. observations $X_i \sim \nu$.
+Turning to the proof of \Cref{thm:intro}, we find that it is completely analogous to the proof of \Cref{cor:d_a density est}, with the only difference being that we can no longer rely on \Cref{lem:d_a concentration} to show that the distance between empirical and population measures decays at the parametric rate, as the latter applies to $\cal E_\gamma$ instead of $\overline{d_H}$.
+However, the corresponding result for $\overline{d_H}$ is well known. \begin{lemma} Let $\nu$ be a probability distribution on $\R^d$ and $\nu_n = \frac1n\sum_{i=1}^n\delta_{X_i}$ for i.i.d. observations $X_i \sim \nu$.
 Then, for a finite universal constant $C$,